 Chef’s Table isn’t the only speciality restaurant onboard the Radiance of the Seas.
 There is also an Italian, a Japanese, and two different steakhouses.
 Each offers a more intimate dining experience than the main dining room with personal attention paid to every detail.

-We tried Samba Grill, a Brazilian Steak House offering what I imagine to be a similar meal to what Sarah is eating in Argentina.
+We tried Samba Grill, a Brazilian Steak House offering what I imagine to be similar to asado in Argentina.

 More about dining onboard Royal Caribbean: